Explainable Representation of Finite-Memory Policies for POMDPs using Decision Trees

-\paragraph{Refuel.} This benchmark consists of an \(N \times N\) grid, where a rover must travel from one corner to the diagonally opposite corner while avoiding an obstacle placed along the diagonal.
-The rover can observe (i)~if the current location is (\texttt{start}), \texttt{bad}, or \texttt{good}, (ii)~\texttt{fuelmeter}: a meter that provides an abstract idea of the current fuel level, (iii)~\texttt{refuelStation?}: if it is at a refueling station or not (i.e., it is in at a location where it can refuel), (iv)~\texttt{fuelFull?}: if can be refilled or not, and (v) \texttt{CanGo\{Direction\}} i.e., the cardinal directions in which it can move based on grid-walls.
+We consider a gridworld-based model that was introduced in \cite{dietterich1998maxq} and modeled later in \cite{JungesJS20}.
+A rover must travel from one corner to the diagonally opposite corner in an \(6 \times 6\) grid while avoiding an obstacle.
+The rover can observe (i)~if the current location is \texttt{start} (i.e., at (1,1)), \texttt{bad} (i.e., at (5,5)), or \texttt{good} (i.e., at (6,6)), (ii)~\texttt{fuelmeter}: a meter that provides an abstract idea of the current fuel level, (iii)~\texttt{refuelStation?}: if it is at a refueling station or not (i.e., it is in at a location where it can refuel), (iv)~\texttt{fuelFull?}: if can be refueled or not, and (v) \texttt{CanGo\{Direction\}} i.e., the cardinal directions in which it can move based on grid-walls.
 The rover can choose to move one step in any of the directions (unless there is a wall).
 The grid is slippery, so there is a possibility to slip making it take 2 steps.
-It consumes one unit of energy for each step (irrespective of it slipped or not) and can fully refill its energy at designated refueling stations located at specific coordinates within the grid. \Cref{fig:combined-refuel} (Left) illustrates an example with energy capacity of 6 and a grid size of \(6 \times 6\).
+The rover starts with $8$ units of fuel.
+It consumes one unit of fuel for each step (irrespective of whether it slipped or not) and can fully refuel at the refueling stations located at specific coordinates within the grid.
+The objective for the rover is to reach a \texttt{good} location while avoiding \texttt{bad} states and preventing fuel depletion.

 \paragraph{Explanation of DT-FSC Policies for Refuel.}